pirocorp/Eve-Echoes-Industries/README.md

-# Eve Echoes Planetary Production API 0.7-alpha
+# Eve Echoes Industries 0.7-alpha

 Whats new in version 0.7:
 - Blueprints